Looking for books about Mexican culture and history? Check out these picture books about Mexico, from Spanish books to Mexican children’s folklore!

 7. Elena’s Serenade by Campbell Geeslin, illustrated by Ana Juan

-Use this picture book to talk about magical realism that is often associated with Latin American literature.
-This is a story of a girl, Elena, who wants to blow glass like the talented artisans of Monterrey who can turn broken Coca-Cola bottles into vases.
+Use this picture book to talk about magical realism which is often associated with Latin American literature.
+This is the story of a girl, Elena, who wants to blow glass like the talented artisans of Monterrey who can turn broken Coca-Cola bottles into vases.

 Her journey to become a glassblower, an exclusively male industry, reminds me of a magical realism version of Mulan.
 Girls everywhere will be inspired by Elena’s determination to learn to blow glass and the way she combines music to make it her own. [picture book, ages 4 and up]